Coddled eggs are gently cooked to various doneness over low heat inside ramekins in the water bath of a bain marie.

-This English recipe dates back to the Victorian era, where they were so popular they used to make decorative porcelain pots to cook the eggs in.
+Coddled eggs, an English recipe which dates back to the Victorian era, were so popular they used to make decorative porcelain pots to cook the eggs in.
 But you can use common ramekins in this recipe.

 Here the eggs are placed in butter ramekins and then into a shallow cooking vessel with water, the way you would do a bain marie.